weihoran/Everything-as-Code/code_examples/IaC/README.md

-# Module classic_kubernetes_single_zone_cluster
+# IaC Example

-This module is used to provision an IKS cluster on IBM Cloud Infrastructure with single zone attached - classic.
+This module is used to provision a Kubernetes cluster on IBM Cloud Infrastructure with single zone attached - classic.

 ## Example Usage
 ```